MarcBoillot/SAP_UI/README.md

 * t1."LineNum",
 * SUM(t2."OnHand") OVER(PARTITION BY t1."ItemCode") AS "totalStock",
 * SUM(t1."Price") OVER(PARTITION BY t0."DocEntry") AS "totalPriceInOrder",
-* SUM(t1."Price") OVER(PARTITION BY t0."DocEntry", t1."ItemCode") AS "totalPriceByItem"
+* SUM(t1."Price") OVER(PARTITION BY t0."DocEntry", t1."ItemCode") AS "totalPriceByItem",
+* CASE
+* WHEN t1."LineStatus"='C' THEN 'Delivered'
+* WHEN t1."Quantity" <> t1."OpenQty" THEN 'Delivery'
+* ELSE 'Not delivered'
+* END	as STATUS
 * **FROM**
 * ORDERS t0
 * **INNER JOIN**